Linear Resistivity from Spatially Random Interactions and the Uniqueness of Yukawa Coupling: Generalised Spatially Random Coupling

 At critical point, the boson mass satisfies $m_b^2-\Pi(0,0)=0$ \cite{Esterlis2021}.
 The full bosonic propagator can be expressed as

 It remains to evaluate $\Pi(\bi\Omega)-\Pi(0,0)$, which encodes the leading dynamical correction to the critical bosonic propagator.\\

 We now turn to the evaluation of the self-energies.
 The boson self-energy \eqref{eq:Pistar} is graphically represented by Fig.\ref{fig:bse}, where solid lines denote fermion propagators, wavy lines denote bosons, and dashed lines indicate disorder averaging.
 The fermionic self-energy \eqref{eq:Sigmastar} is illustrated in Fig.\ref{fig:fse}.
 Since bosonic self-energy and bosonic self-energy are structurally similar, we do not need to compute them separately.
-Instead, we can analyse both simultaneously by studying the frequency dependence of a generic diagram containing $\alpha$ fermion lines and $\beta$ boson lines. \footnote{A non-zero $\beta$ requires $m\geq 2$, but the scaling behaviour obtained below remains valid even for $m=1$; further details are provided in present in Appendix \ref{app:m1}.} \\
+Instead, we can analyse both simultaneously by studying the frequency dependence of a generic diagram containing $\alpha$ fermion lines and $\beta$ boson lines. \\